 Want a wild one?
-Most oysters are farm raised, however Apalachicolas are born and raised completely wild, other natural choices include Malpeques, Caraquets, Martha’s Vineyards, and Chesapeakes.
+Most oysters are farm raised, however Apalachicolas are born and raised completely wild, other natural choices include some Chincoteagues, Malpeques, Caraquets, Martha’s Vineyards, and Chesapeakes.

 For A Little Strange

-Want to try something unique order Murder Point, Sweet Jesus, Point aux Pins, Fat Bastards, Duxbury, Riptide, Olympias, Colville Bays, or Whale Rocks (you may have to travel to find these).
+Want to try something unique order Murder Point, Sweet Jesus, Point aux Pins, Little Bitches, Duxbury, Riptide, Olympias, Colville Bays, or Whale Rocks (you may have to travel to find these).
 Want to harvest your own?
 Plan a trip to Washington State to Drayton Harbor Community Oyster Farm or Topping, Virginia to Merrior where you can taste the variety of oysters harvested by the Rappahannock Oyster Company throughout the region.